in the Civil War

 Maryland.
 The Confederate army was in Maryland and in

-Pennsylvania.
+their counterparts.
 On July 1st, General Meade devised a plan to

 stop an invasion by forming a defensive line that would stretch